oicr-gsi/cbioportal_tools/doc/schema.md

 Scalars and dictionaries both **must** have:
 - `type`: Respectively `scalar` or `dictionary`
 - `required`: Boolean value.
+If true, the entry is required.
 See "Note" below.

 In addition, dictionaries **must** have:
 - `contents`: A mapping which holds the contents of the dictionary.